CheatingBoy6890/Open-Lasertag-System-Tagger/README.md

 <h2>What is Open-Lasertag-System?</h2>
 Open-Lasertag-System is our approach to a build Lasertag that can be played anywhere without the need of setting up repeaters or servers, whilst beeing pretty easy to build and extend to fit your needs.
+It works decentral using a WIFI mesh,so the range and fun extends the more players you have!

 Currently the project consists of three parts: